prabhash-code/algo-playground/Data Structures/Linked Lists/Singly/Easy/reverse/README.md

 <details>
   <summary>Click here to expand the solution</summary>

-> ***NOTE***: Anyone curious to learn about LinkedLists from scratch [here is a good article](https://medium.com/@prabhash.code/java-collections-under-the-hood-linkedlist-e01-8444a0bb4544) which explain the implementation of the `java.util.LinkedList`.

 1. As guide in the question we need to change the `next` pointers of the node.
 So we maintain the 3 pointers for `current`, `previous` and `next` nodes.
 2. Then we are changing the pointers of the nodes until the `current` node is empty.